-Studies and child development experts both agree: sleep training under 4 months of age is not required nor recommended.
+Studies and child development experts both agree: that sleep training under 4 months of age is not required nor recommended.

 For children with a developmental delay, sleep training may also be completely unnecessary.
 This will, of course, depend on their exact situation.

-Example 1: A mom, who has to go back to work after 6-week maternity leave, wants to sleep train her baby.
+Example 1: A mom, who has to go back to work after a 6-week maternity leave, wants to sleep train her baby.